linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - *icon* is a symbol for a *label*, that in turn is an abbreviation of the *title*;
 - the **depiction* is an image for *description*, that is expanded in the *abstract*; the abstract can contain links and references to other documents.

+Here is the UML diagram for main BGO concept relations:

 ![UML diagram](doc/uml-diagram.png)

+Legenda:
-The green boxes represent the concepts that should be the [foaf:primaryTopic](http://xmlns.com/foaf/spec/#term_primaryTopic) object in a data-driven document.
+- the green boxes represent the concepts related to URL addressable  a data-driven documents.
+- the blue boxes represent concepts related to user interactions components
+- the orange boxes represents data related concepts.
-The relations in bolds have cardinality "exactly 1".
-If no value provided an BOG  reasoner is supposed to provide a default.
+- the relations in bold have cardinality "exactly 1".
+If no value provided, a BGO reasoner is supposed to provide a default.

 Besides classes and properties, BGO defines the some extensions to the default xsd:String datatype:

 - **MDString** a strings that should be displayed according [Markdown](https://commonmark.org/) rendering specifications.
 - **RGB** a strings that represents a RGB color matching the following regexp: *^#[0-9a-f]{6}$* (e.g. `#b2182b`)
 - **Route** a strings that represents an internal routing.
 The expected behavior is application dependent.
+- **Template** a sprintf compatible template (e.g. fro javascript : https://github.com/alexei/sprintf.js or https://github.com/SheetJS/printj)

 It also defines some individuals for algorithms.